kragen/derctuo/markdown/modelica-notes.md

-I wish there was a way to describe an object like a hollow copper cylinder of such-and-such dimensions and have all of its properties potentially available --- but only if you ask for them.
+I wish there was a way to describe an object like a hollow copper cylinder of such-and-such dimensions and have all of its properties potentially available — but only if you ask for them.
 For example: electrical resistance, flow resistance, cost, mass, stiffness, tensile strength, effective RF resistance with skin effect, volume, temperature, thermal insulation, and so on.
-I don't think there's a way to do this kind of thing in Modelica itself, but you could do it in a higher-level language that compiles to Modelica.
+I don’t think there’s a way to do this kind of thing in Modelica itself, but you could do it in a higher-level language that compiles to Modelica.